teamviewer/TeamViewerPS/Docs/Help/Set-TeamViewerUserRole.md

 ### -UserRoleId

-The user role to be updated.
+The role to be updated.

 ```yaml
 Type: Object